How strategic insertions can reveal corporate secrets

 For instance lets illustrate the above with the following case study: a businessman has an important meeting with an investment firm interested to acquire part of his business shares.
 While the businessman has undertaken an in depth background check on this company (its values, financial strengths and stability…) he is still left in the doubt on whether or not the investor is genuine and understands his company’s values and objectives.
 Besides strong financial performance, this businessman’s Life Sciences company has a long history of doing social good and philanthropy to help communities in need.
 To continue on his family’s values, the businessman wishes’ that all shareholders understand and respect these values as well.
 In order to find out, the businessman prepares a range of questions he wishes to asks the investment firm and at one point strategically inserts a well thought statement as a side comment:

-“by the way I don’t know if you have heard the news last night but some medical supplies money in Africa has increasingly been diverted to Rwanda to fund the weapons trades which eventually ends up in the ends of local rebels who, as soon as they have their hands on them, pressure local communities to slavery, how strange…”
+“by the way I don’t know if you have heard the news last night but some medical supplies money in Africa has increasingly been diverted to Rwanda to fund the weapons trades which eventually ends up in the hands of local rebels who strait away pressure local communities to slavery, how strange…”

 Seemingly a causal statement well inserted in the context of the conversation about medical supplies in African war zones, at this stage the business is very attentive of every aspects of his interlocutors responses both in his behaviours and answers.